 Some types of communication and language approaches appear, on average, to be more effective than others.
 There is consistent evidence that reading to young children, and encouraging them to answer questions and talk about the story with a trained adult, is an effective approach.
 A number of studies show the benefits of programmes where trained teaching assistants have supported both oral language and early reading skills.

-Most studies comment on the importance of training and professional development, and supporting early years practitioners with the implementation of different approaches.
-There are indications that settings should use a range of different approaches to developing communication and language skills, as it is unlikely that one approach alone is enough to secure progress.
+A number of studies comment on the importance of training and professional development, and supporting early years professionals with the implementation of different approaches.
+There are indications that settings should use a range of different approaches to developing communication and language skills, as it is unlikely that one approach alone is enough to secure young children’s development and progress.

 The evidence base includes multiple high-quality studies from the UK.
 A 2016 randomised controlled trial found a positive impact of four months’ additional progress for the Nuffield Early Language Intervention – a programme designed to improve the spoken language ability of children during the transition from nursery to primary school.

 The evidence is relatively consistent, suggesting that communication and language approaches can be successful in a variety of environments.
 Less is known about the long-term impact of communication and language approaches, so additional evidence about whether, and how to ensure that, benefits are maintained once children start school would be valuable.

 Almost all studies investigate the effects on language or early reading outcomes.